 Did you know that one of the best ways to master a topic is to teach it to others?
-Are you a student in the Bioinformatics PSM program?
+Are you a student in Bioinformatics graduate program?

-If yes, you should consider becoming the Fall 2017 Teaching Assistant for BINF 3121 – Statistics for Bioinformatics!
+If yes, you should consider becoming the Teaching Assistant for BINF 3121 – Statistics for Bioinformatics.

-(BINF 3121 is a required course in the undergraduate bioinformatics program, with class size typically between 10 and 15 students.)
+BINF 3121 is a required course in the undergraduate bioinformatics program, with class size typically between 5 and 10 students.

 - Attend class and help with in-class exercises